 \subsection{Background}

 In the RWO-Sampling method, consider the training dataset $T$, and the minority class instance set $P= \{x_{1},..., x_{n}\}$.
 Each $x_{j}$ represented by m attributes is an m-dimensional vector representing a point in the m-dimensional space.
 The attribute set is named $A= \{a_{1},..., a_{m}\}$, and $a_{i}(j)$ is used to denote the value of attribute $a_{i}$ for instance $x_{j}$.
 The RWO-Sampling method acts for continuous datasets and discrete datasets in different ways.
-For discrete attributes, this method uses roulette wheels to generate synthetic values for them, and continuous attributes; the method is shown in Algorithm 1 is used \citep{Zhang_2014}.
+For discrete attributes, this method uses roulette wheels to generate synthetic values for them and continuous attributes; the method is shown in Algorithm \ref{tab1} is used \citep{Zhang_2014}.

-This method, according to the central limit theorem, generates synthetic minority class samples for unknown data distribution problems.
+According to the central limit theorem, this method generates synthetic minority class samples for unknown data distribution problems.
 For a multiple attribute dataset, the mean and standard variance for each attribute using the minority class data denote $\mu_{i}$ and $\sigma_{i}$ for ith attribute $a_{i}$.
-Each attribute can be considered as a random value, and each value of the attribute can be considered as its one sampling value. $\mu_{i}'$ and $\sigma_{i}'$ denote its real mean and standard deviation for random variable $a_{i}$.
-In this case, if the number of the minority class samples methods is infinite, then it gives us following term;
+Each attribute can be considered a random value, and each attribute value can be considered its one sampling value. $\mu_{i}'$ and $\sigma_{i}'$ denote its real mean and standard deviation for random variable $a_{i}$.
+In this case, if the number of the minority class samples methods is infinite, then it gives us the following term;

 If Eq. \ref{eq1} is satisfied, we will have the following equation

 where r is a sampling value of distribution N(0, 1).